 This is the only pair of voices that hooks up in parallel motion.
 All of the other parts are doing other things, so this progression checks out.
 Let's look at one more.
 This is something you might write if you were trying to shift from "close" position to "open" psoition.

+S: goes up a fifth

+A: up a third

+T: goes down a step

+B: up a fifth

-Here the top and bottom voices are doing the same thing, and it ain't good!
+Here the top and bottom voices are doing the same thing, and it isn't good!